prateeksawhney97/Convolutions-in-Keras/README.md

 # Convolutions-in-Keras

-#### Building a convolutional neural network to classify traffic sign images using Keras
+### Building a convolutional neural network to classify traffic sign images using Keras

+#### Implementing Pooling, Testing and Dropout in Keras